-Yep, there’s a baby sea turtle on my home page of this web site.
-And I want you to know it’s not just because I happen to think baby sea turtles are one of the most adorable creatures ever to grace Planet Earth.
+And it’s not because I think baby sea turtles are one of the most adorable creatures ever to grace Planet Earth.
+(Which I do.)

 The real reason I chose this particular image of a baby sea turtle is because, in one straight shot, this picture tells a whole story.